BasicWolf/zblog/src/content/articles/2025-02-08-hexarch-sociable-tests/hexarch-sociable-tests.rst

           as a whole and have to rely on expensive integration or end-to-end tests to do so.

-          Sociable unit tests let us test the application as a whole.
+          We can test the application components in *sociable* manner, leaving our components' direct dependencies as-is,
-          We avoid end-to-end testing by mocking the application's edges - the parts that interact with its downstream dependencies.
+          and pushing the mocks further to the edges of the application.

-          Let's see how we can build sociable unit tests in a context of Django application and what benefits we can reap.
+          Let's see how we can utilize sociable unit tests in a context of Django application and what benefits we can reap.